Tibo2403/odoo_plugins/README.md

 `odoo.fields` and related modules.
 This fake Odoo environment allows the addons to be imported and tested without requiring a real Odoo server.
 Tests execute entirely within this simulated setup.
+It also defines simple stub models like `ResPartnerBank` used during testing.

 ### Extending `conftest.py`